I enjoy sharing my knowledge about career progression and development.

 How to Know If You Bombed a Phone Interview?

-As with normal face to face interviews, there is no real way of knowing if a phone interview went well or not (no one is a mind-reader after all!).
-That being said, there are some indicators and signs that your interview either went good or went poorly, which we will discuss below.
+As with normal face-to-face interviews, there is no real way of knowing if a phone interview went well or not (no one is a mind reader, after all!).
+That being said, there are some indicators and signs that your phone interview either went well or went poorly, which we will discuss below.

-However, bear in mind that everything points to a good performance, this doesn't necessarily mean you got to the next round.
-There might be other candidates who also gave an excellent performance and they were chosen instead.
-They had greater technical knowledge and/or experience, that the company decided to go with.
+Keep in mind that even if everything points to a good performance, you won't necessarily get to the next round.
+There might have been other candidates who also gave an excellent performance and who were chosen instead of you based on their technical knowledge or experience.
 Your interview may not be to blame.

 The most promising sign of a good interview is when the interviewer asks, particularly towards the end of the conversation, whether you feel you are suited for the job.
 They may have established that they want you.
 This question is usually asked in the second interview.
 Especially promising is if the interviewer asks to schedule a face-to-face interview during this screening interview.
 If this is the case, consider yourself successful.

 They might end the interview with a "well done" or "speak to you soon."
 Any comment that you will hear from them again should definitely be regarded as positive.

 Interviewers might give you compliments on your abilities, but these phrases can, of course, be used automatically and insincerely.
 Since you are on the phone, you can't see their body language, so comments and remarks, as well as their tone, are the only real information you have to go on.

 A more ambiguous sign to consider is how long the interview lasted.
 If it was short, it's possible you may have given them right up front all the information they needed to know you were the right candidate.
 On the other hand, they may also have quickly discovered that you weren't the right candidate for the job.